Square Meters to Acres Converter

 Should I list land in both m² and acres?

 For international sales, yes.
-Listing both measurements (e.g., "5,000 m² / 1.24 acres") makes your property accessible to both metric and imperial-system buyers.
+Listing both (e.g., "5,000 m² / 1.24 acres") makes your property accessible to both metric and imperial-system buyers.

 How does an acre compare to a hectare?